 There’s something magical about summer sunsets: the vibrant colours, the warm glow, and that unshakeable sense that – for a moment – all is right with the world.
 They ought to be celebrated properly, and these Cape Town spots make it easy to do just that!

-This rooftop bar in De Waterkant has a magnificent view of the city, Signal Hill, Lion’s Head, and Table Mountain.
+This restaurant in De Waterkant has a magnificent view of the city, Signal Hill, Lion’s Head, and Table Mountain.
 Here you can enjoy a sundowner as the sky turns from blue to pink and the city lights start to twinkle.
-They have an extensive drinks menu to choose from as well as a wide selection of food for when hunger strikes.
-The open-plan layout is also perfect for an impromptu photo shoot with a view if you’d like to make everyone in the world jealous of your fine location.
+They have an extensive drinks menu to choose from as well as an exquisite menu.
+The open-plan layout is also perfect for an impromptu photoshoot with a view if you’d like to make everyone in the world jealous of your fine location.

 14 Stories Rooftop Bar

 Cape Town is lucky enough to welcome a hot new rooftop bar right to the centre of town with the 14 Stories Rooftop Bar at the new Tsogo Sun SunSquare in the CBD.
 Open daily from 4-11 pm, it’s a great place to wait out traffic, sip on a sundowner, and get the party started as you fall in love with Cape Town all over again.

 Situated on the edge of the Atlantic Ocean, The Bungalow does a good job of living up to its name.
 We’re not talking about an itty bitty cottage here; we’re talking relaxed summer home of a ridiculously wealthy friend.
 The blue-and-white theme and stained timber give it a fresh nautical feel, but the chandeliers, white table linen, and gilded mirrors are by no means out of place.